Linwei94/LLM-Calibration-Study/README.md

 Example usage:

-The following uses meta-llama/Llama-4-Maverick-17B-128E-Instruct-FP8 to run 3 examples against SimpleQA with the empirical semantic confidence extraction method.
+The following uses meta-llama/Llama-3.3-70B-Instruct-Turbo-Free to run 3 examples against SimpleQA with the empirical semantic confidence extraction method.
 When the same command runs the second time or more, the program won't resample its responses.
-`python -m LLM-Calibration-Study.simple_evals --model meta-llama/Llama-4-Maverick-17B-128E-Instruct-FP8 --examples 3 --benchmark simpleqa --conf_mode empirical_semantic --regenerate`
+`python -m LLM-Calibration-Study.simple_evals --model meta-llama/Llama-3.3-70B-Instruct-Turbo-Free --examples 3 --benchmark simpleqa --conf_mode logit_perplexity --regenerate`

 Evaluation results are saved in an HTML file (now also includes confidence extraction mode and log probs) along with a JSON as before.